snltd/illumos-telegraf-plugins/README.md

   different KStats to mine, so you may be missing tags in places.
 I'm thinking specifically of disks, but who knows what else.
 * Some of the plugins (e.g. memory) will work on an x86 Solaris system, but some (e.g. SMF) won't.
 Suck it and see.
-Happy to accept PRs if anyone modifies the code to work right across SunOS.
+I'd be delighted to receive  PRs if anyone modifies the code to work right across SunOS.
 * I have no interest in getting any of these plugins merged with the official Telegraf distribution.
 Illumos is a serious minority interest these days, and I can't imagine the Telegraf people have any desire to be encumbered